decargroup/pykoop/doc/pykoop.rst

    time).

-To meet these requirements, each lifting function, described by the :class:`KoopmanLiftingFn` interface, supports a feature that indicates which episode each sample belongs to.
+To meet these requirements, each lifting function, described by the :class:`pykoop.KoopmanLiftingFn` interface, supports a feature that indicates which episode each sample belongs to.
 Furthermore, each lifting function stores the number of input-dependent and input-independent features at its input and output.

 The data matrices provided to :func:`fit` (as well as :func:`transform`